 - 1. All pharmacy residents will be treated with fairness and respect - 2.
 Pharmacy Department leadership, residency program leadership, and preceptors will follow a corrective action process including counseling and a warning system when a serious deficiency in resident performance is noted.
 The corrective action process will be used when addressing areas of resident performance and/or behavior which require improvement.
 This process is intended to initiate action that will assist the resident in correcting problems and improving performance and/or behavior.
-Human Resources will be brought in for serious conduct violations and/or for residents placed on probation to ensure that this process aligns with the RAMC's Discipline and Rule of Conduct Policy and Progressive Discipline Policy. - 3.
+Human Resources will be brought in during corrective action to ensure that this process aligns with the RAMC's Discipline and Rule of Conduct Policy. - 3.
 Failure to progress or improve performance as addressed by the corrective action procedure within the specified schedule(s) will result in involuntary termination of the resident without receiving a certificate of residency training. - 4.
 Certain behaviors or actions will be considered immediate grounds for termination and the corrective action process will not apply. - 5.
 The resident may be terminated from the program for failure to complete all elements and educational activities required by the program curriculum.
 All required activities listed in Appendix B: List of Program Completion Requirements must be completed by the resident in order to graduate the residency program and receive a certificate of completion.
-Documentation of completion shall occur in the development plan.
+Documentation of completion will occur in the development plan.